 Self portrait

-> Mariposa (2023) dwells on beauty.
-I photographed fallen leaves collected in the Talamanca mountains of south central Costa Rica, arranging one leave in a series to four others.
-Finding narratives within these elaborated, delicate and ever changing structures became a peaceful practice.
-It made me aware of my own fragile self and the concept of impermanence.
+> Mariposa (2023) dwells on the theme of beauty.
+I photographed fallen leaves collected in the Talamanca mountains of south central Costa Rica, arranging one leaf in a series with four others.
+Discovering narratives within these intricate, delicate and ever changing structures became a peaceful practice.
+It made me more aware of my own fragility and the concept of impermanence.

 Mariposa was on display at Foto Festival Vienna AT.